MohibCodeCraft/first-ripos-check/README.md

-# first-ripos-check
+# first-ripos-checker
-This is my First repository Author By Mohib
+This is my first repository Author By Mohib